jaydubya818/comicogs/comicogs/README.md

 ---

-Made with ❤️ by the Comicogs team# Vercel deployment test - Fri Aug 29 16:57:01 PDT 2025
+Made with ❤️ by the Comicogs team

+---

+**🚀 Latest Update:** Complete UI consistency framework and security hardening system deployed and ready for testing!

+**Live Demo:** All functionality tested and verified with comprehensive test coverage.